-The dissected knobby topography generally is northeast of Maryland Route 235, which is located at the approximate drainage divide between the Potomac River and the Patuxent River/Chesapeake Bay drainage systems.
-This topographic feature is characterized by relatively short streams, which occupy small Vshaped valleys with steep gradients prior to emptying into the Patuxent River.
+The dissected knobby generally topography is northeast of Maryland Route 235, which is located at the drainage approximate divide between the Potomac River and the Patuxent River/Chesapeake Bay drainage systems.
+This topographic feature is characterized by relatively short streams, which occupy small V-shaped valleys with steep gradients prior to emptying into the Patuxent River.
 Cutting of the valleys has occurred in the Uplands.